 But what if a company has little or no credit history?
 Some companies that have seasoned tradelines open with their vendors will allow smaller businesses to “piggyback” on their excellent credit histories.

 How Piggybacking Seasoned Tradelines Works

 - Buyer A has seasoned tradelines opened with a number of vendors.

 - Buyer B needs to improve their business credit score before any suppliers will consider opening an account with them.

 - For a fee, Buyer A will “sell” their tradelines to Buyer B, who then inherits the excellent credit history Buyer A has built up.
 How is this achieved?
 Buyer A adds Buyer B as an “authorized user” of his or her accounts.
 However, Buyer A doesn’t disclose any pertinent account information that would allow Buyer B to make charges against this account.

 - Now, Buyer B can show potential vendors “their” excellent credit history, making the vendor more likely to want to do business with them.

-Negatives of Piggybacking
+The Drawbacks of Piggybacking

 How to Get Business Tradelines

-It’s important to have as many positive people behind you as you can on your journey as a small business owner.
 Opening tradelines with the right vendors is a great step in getting to where you want to go.